lemrey/sdk-nrf/applications/thread_border_router/README.rst

 To perform testing, the following additional devices are required:

-* A router with IPv6 connectivity through Ethernet or a network switch
+* A router, with IPv6 connectivity through Ethernet, or a network switch

    .. note::
       nRF TBR uses ICMPv6 Router Advertisement messages to share routing information and its prefixes with other devices.
       If non-Thread network nodes are connected through a router, make sure that IPv6 Router Advertisement Guard feature on the router is disabled.
       Otherwise, communication between the networks may be disrupted.

-* A Linux host machine
+* A Linux host machine.
-* Optionally, you can also use the :ref:`Thread CLI device <ot_cli_sample>` (running on, for example, the nRF52840 DK).
+* Optionally, you can also use the :ref:`Thread CLI device <ot_cli_sample>` running on, for example, the nRF52840 DK.

 User interface
 **************

-nRF TBR application supports commands listed in `OpenThread CLI Reference`_.
+nRF TBR application supports commands listed in the `OpenThread CLI Reference`_.
-OpenThread CLI is integrated into the system shell accessible over serial connection.
+The OpenThread CLI is integrated into the system shell accessible over the serial connection.
 To indicate a Thread command, the ``ot`` keyword needs to precede the command.

-Moreover, the application provides an additional set of commands related to nRF TBR features.
+The application also provides an additional set of commands related to nRF TBR features.
 To indicate a nRF TBR command, the ``tbr`` keyword needs to precede the command.
 Run the ``tbr`` command without any parameters to list all available commands.